-Many homes now have laundry rooms upstairs, eliminating the need to carry full laundry hampers up and down numerous steps.
-Washers and dryers aren't exceptionally heavy, but when you want to move them up a steep flight of stairs, it can seem as if they weigh hundreds of pounds.
-The main concern when moving a washer and dryer is your physical safety, followed by the care of the appliances.
-By following a few simple guidelines and moving only one appliance at a time, you can be sure of your own safety, as well as that of your washer and dryer.
+Whether you live in a third-floor walkup or you have an upper level laundry room, moving a washer and dryer upstairs requires a bit of strategy.
+Washers and dryers aren't exceptionally heavy, but when you want to move them up a steep flight of stairs, it can seem as if they weigh a ton.
+The main concern when moving a washer and dryer (or moving any other appliance) is your physical safety, followed by the care of the appliances.
+By following a few simple guidelines and moving only one appliance at a time, you can be sure to not have any moving mishaps.

 Remove any peripheral attachments to the machine, such as water hoses or vent hoses.
 Secure the electric cords in place with cable ties so they do not get in the way when moving.
 If your appliances are used, you want to make sure there are no bug or rodent nests lodged inside them.
 After all, you don't want to move unwanted creatures into your laundry room with the appliances.